icbi-lab/diabetes_microbe/README.md

 ## The  gut microbiota in diabetes mellitus (T3cDM vs T1DM)

-Metagenomic study of the  gut microbiota between patients with pancreoprive diabetes (T3cDM) and type 1 diabetes (T1DM)
+We compared the gut microbiota of outpatients with T3cDM, type 1 diabetes (T1DM), and healthy controls using 16S rRNA sequencing and community metabolic modelling.

-This study consists of 48 patients ...

 ## Repository structure